 Statement by Myanmar MFA on the Situation in Rakhine State - 21 February 1992

 In this statement, we read: "Since the First Anglo-Myanmar War in 1824, people of Muslim faith from the adjacent country illegally entered Myanmar Naing-Ngan, particularly Rakhine State.
 Being illegal immigrants, they do not hold any immigration papers like the other nationals of the country."
 This is effectively contradicted by the statement of President U Thein Sein on 11 July 2012 at a meeting with UNHCR Antonio Guterres that "Bengalis came to Myanmar because the British colonialists invited them in prior to 1948, when Myanmar gained independence from Britain, to work in the agricultural sector.
 Some Bengalis settled here because it was convenient for them to do so, and according to Myanmar law, the third generation of those who arrived before 1948 can be granted Myanmar citizenship."
-These comments by the President clearly imply that migration into Arakan under British rule was not illegal and have greater authority than the MFA statement.
+Comments made in July 2012 by President Thein Sein clearly imply that migration into Arakan under British rule was not illegal and have greater authority than the MFA statement.

 Document detailing Rakhine concerns about illegal immigration - 15 October 2013

 One of a collection of documents said to be "leaked" and obtained by Al Jazeera setting out the concerns and recommendations for government action by Rakhine politicians and activists.
 The documents are translations and there is no reason to doubt their authenticity.
 The issue of illegal migration is paramount in the minds of contributors.